 The Benefits and Limitations of Paleo and Atkins

 Both diets, which have a higher/slightly higher protein intake, do run the trouble of obtaining proper balance within the body.
-Paleo does hold a limit to the amount of protein consumed and strongly encourage the consumption of vegetables which assist in establishing a more alkalizing diet, which on the whole is much more balanced than the limitless Atkins diet.
+Paleo does hold a limit to the amount of protein consumed and strongly encourages the consumption of vegetables which assist in establishing a more alkalizing diet, which on the whole is much more balanced than the limitless Atkins diet.
 Supplementation may be needed to balance mineral counts within the body, especially with the Atkins diet.

 In terms of health benefits and potential detrimental health effects, both have some if not followed correctly.
-Atkins for one had the potential, as a result of ketosis to cause dehydration through amino acid decomposition of ammonia into the kidneys, in addition, demineralization of bones and muscle tissues occur if the body is overly acidic.
+Atkins for one had the potential, as a result of ketosis to cause dehydration through the amino acid decomposition of ammonia into the kidneys, in addition, demineralization of bones and muscle tissues occurs if the body is overly acidic.
 Furthermore, as it does not restrict all processed foods optimal health will be harder to seek.
 Another point which is taken into consideration in the Paleo diet but unfortunately not in the Atkins diet is the quality of meat and what the body derives from it, such as saturated fats, fillers such as hormones, msg and other ingredients not essential for human consumption.
 However, as was stated before, the low carbohydrate consumption that is presented in the Atkins diet makes it an ideal choice for diabetics as it can offset insulin intake.

 The Paleo diet on this matter has been successful in aiding in the treatment of several illnesses along with diabetes; cardiovascular disease, metabolic syndrome, cancer and autoimmune disease to name a few.
 As it focuses on whole foods it provides the body with excellent sources of minerals and vitamins.
 Although it is a very strict diet, after the primary goal of the individual is achieved an 80-20 rule is put emplace which allows for more freedom to consume foods that would otherwise be restricted from the diet.